Henry Hood, 2nd Viscount Hood

-Henry Hood, 2nd Viscount Hood (1753–1836) was an English peer.
+Henry Hood, 2nd Viscount Hood (25 August 1753 – 25 January 1836) was a British military officer and politician.
 He is known for his relationship with Caroline of Brunswick.

+Hood served in the British Army from 1769 until 1777, discharged with the rank of lieutenant in the 4th Dragoons.
+He gained the Irish Peerage title of Baron Hood of Catherington in 1782, and he was elected as a Member of Parliament in the Parliament of Great Britain in 1784.
+He served in the Royal Navy during the War of the First Coalition, and was briefly appointed Admiral of the Blue in 1795.
+He was relieved of his naval command due to supposed insubordination.
+He subsequently served as the Governor of Greenwich Hospital.
+He commanded two units of volunteer militia between 1799 and 1801.

+Hood became part of Caroline's social circle in the early 1800s, and he eventually became her lover.
+In 1820, he became Caroline's Chamberlain and took charge of her household.
+In 1821, he accompanied Caroline in her failed attempt to gain admission to the coronation of George IV, Caroline's estranged husband.
+They were both denied entrance in Westminster Abbey.

 Life

 He was the third son of Samuel Hood, 1st Viscount Hood, a naval officer, and his wife Susannah Linzee; his elder brothers Samuel and Thomas died young.

 An early military career began in 1769, when, named as Henry Hood, Gent., he entered the 64th Foot by purchase, as ensign.
 It ended in 1777 when he left the 4th Dragoons, where he had been a lieutenant.